The first step to find SEO keywords for digital marketing campaigns is keyword research.

 - Best flowers to say sorry

-If you are struggling with this section, you could brainstorm with colleagues or try to pretend that you have no previous experience in your industry.
+If you are struggling with this section, you could brainstorm with a colleague or try to pretend that you have no previous experience in your industry.
 This can help you think like your average customer as they search online.

 Think of it like an elevator pitch or a game of Taboo.
 How would a person describe what they want in the time it takes an elevator to go up to the top floor?
 When it comes to searching for flowers people might casual phrases like ‘gift for anniversary’ or ‘flowers for forgiveness.’

 Let’s take another example, many people aren’t aware that air purifiers exist as a solution, but they know they have an issue with the air quality in their house.
 These people will search for things like ‘treatment for bad air, ‘get cleaner air’, or ‘clean house pollutants’.
 There are a few questions you can ask during this brainstorming process:

 - How would someone describe your product in a hurry?